 The Best Provincial Parks in Ontario

 Killarney Provincial Park

-Killarney Provincial Park is located near the village of Killarney on the wild Georgian Bay Coast and one of the best provincial parks in Ontario!
+Killarney Provincial Park is located near the village of Killarney on the wild Georgian Bay Coast and is one of the best provincial parks in Ontario!
 The vivid green lakes, pink granite rocks, and white peaks of the La Cloche Mountains are just a few of the beautiful features associated with Killarney Provincial Park.
-The park encompasses approximately 645km2 of wilderness, which you can explore by canoe or on foot.
+The park encompasses approximately 645km2 of wilderness, which you can explore by canoe or foot.